 This recipe and post is sponsored by Holland House cooking wines.
 I have received products and compensation to create this recipe.

-Holland House offers several premium cooking wines and wine vinegars made with premium ingredients, which are perfect for enhancing the flavor of your dishes with robust flavors and aromas.
+Holland House offers several premium cooking wines and wine vinegars made with premium ingredients.
 Before the summer is over check out the Holland House labels for free brining recipes.

 The opinions are 100% mine and have not been revised nor altered by the sponsor.